kpaulsen97/MLOps_Contraddiction/reports/README.md

 ![my_image](figures/wandb.jpeg)

+From this image we can see four runs: blue, red, green and purple.
+The first two attempts that we did, the blue one and the red one, results in no output graph on W&B page due to some errors in our train_model.py file related to the incorporation of Wandb in it.
+After these two attempts we managed to fix these issues and we were able to run the train_model.py file.
+As can be seen in the image, the green run resulted in partially complete graphs and this was due to the number of batches used to run it, which was around 50 for a total of a couple of minutes.
+Finally, as can be seen with the purple run, we were able to run the training completely and successfully with 650 batches for around 24 hours.
+It resulted in four graphs on the W&B page: validation loss and accuracy, number of epochs and train loss.
+We are able to partially see how the purple run resulted in a slightly smaller validation loss and in a better validation accuracy.
+In addition, from the graph of the train loss we can see how it increased and decreased in an oscillating trend a couple of times and that is because, in the way we structured our model, the training of the transformer we decided to use (XLMRobertaForSequenceClassification) wasn't as successful as we hoped and therefore the consequent predictions are not reliable with a high degree of certainty.
+In conclusion, a further study and implementation of another transformer that better fits the data could have been done.

 ### Question 15

 > **Docker is an important tool for creating containerized applications.
 Explain how you used docker in your**